alebarreto1/JavaScript_Back-end/README.md

 ## JavaScript Algorithms

-This repository contains programming logic studies in order to understand how to think and develop JavaScript algorithms that will be used to solve programming problems.
+This repository contains examples of sort and search algorithms.
+The importance of these studies is to develop the practice of translating algorithm logic into JavaScript code that will be used to solve programming problems.